efanomars/stmm-input-bt/libstmm-input-gtk-bt/README.md

     $sudo hciconfig hci0 piscan

-The above commands can be found in (Debian Stretch, Linux Mint 18) packages:
+The mentioned commands can be found in (Debian Stretch, Linux Mint 18) packages:

     rfkill, bluez